-Jennifer Herron, CEO of Action Engineering, attended 3DEXPERIENCE® World (formerly SOLIDWORKS World) held February 9-12, 2020 in Nashville, Tennessee.
-She participated in the MBD User Group session, a panel discussion spotlighting the expanding MBD/MBE implementation success stories across many sectors of manufacturing.
+Jennifer Herron, CEO of Action Engineering, attended 3DEXPERIENCE® World where she participated in the MBD User Group session, a panel discussion spotlighting the expanding MBD/MBE implementation success stories across many sectors of manufacturing.
 Following are excerpts from Jennifer’s presentation: The Chronicles of The MBD Journey, A Tale of 4 Companies.
 We’ll include a sampling of quotes and questions from the 70-plus industry professionals who participated in this conversation.

 First: What is MBD?

 Model-Based Definition (MBD): An annotated model and its associated data elements that define the product in a manner that can be used effectively without a drawing graphic sheet.
 [ASME Y14.47-2019]

 The Conceptual Definition: MBD can be the Whole Tree.

 Then let’s look at the 4 elements of MBD.

 There’s no question: the journey is complex and each member of your team likely has a different idea of what Model-Based Definition may look like in your company.